fivenet-app/fivenet/docs/design/dispatch-center.md

 ## Limitations

-* All dispatches that are `NEW` are loaded/ sent to the users.
+* All dispatches that are not completed or archived are loaded/ sent to the users.